Yemeni civil war (2014–present): Children and women

 Both the Saudi-led coalition and the Houthis were blacklisted by the UN over the deaths of children during the war.
 In 2016 Saudi Arabia was removed from the list after alleged pressure from Gulf countries who threatened to withdraw hundreds of millions of dollars in assistance to the UN, the decision was criticized by human rights groups and the coalition added again in 2017 and was accused of killing or injuring 683 children, and attacking many of schools and hospitals in 38 confirmed attacks, while the Houthis were accused of being responsible for 414 child casualties in 2016.
 On 16 June 2020, the United Nations removed the Saudi-led coalition fighting in Yemen war from an annual blacklist of parties violating children's rights.
 The decision was taken despite the UN finding that the coalition operations killed or injured nearly 222 children in Yemen, in 2019.
 The Saudi-led coalition's removal from the blacklist leaves Yemeni children vulnerable to future attacks.

 In mid-May 2019, a series of Saudi/Emirati-led airstrikes hit Houthi targets on the outskirts of Sanaa.
 One of the airstrikes destroyed several homes, killing five civilians and injuring more than 30.
 According to the Armed Conflict Location and Event Data Project, while 4,800 of about 7,000 civilian fatalities have been caused by the Saudi-led coalition since 2016, the Houthis are accountable for 1,300 civilian deaths.

 According to a 2019 report by UNICEF, two million children had dropped out of school in Yemen since the conflict began in March 2015.
-The education of other 3.7 million children was endangered because teachers had not been paid since 2017.
+The education of the other 3.7 million children was endangered because teachers had not been paid since 2017.

 On 9 October 2019, children's advocacy group, Save the Children warned of a significant rise in cholera cases in northern Yemen.
-The crisis caused by increase in fuel shortages has affected several thousand children and their families.
+The crisis caused by an increase in fuel shortages has affected several thousand children and their families.